Sometimes writers will, for reasons of convenience, extrapolate an entire race's "hat"

 - Males are all criminals because of Bib Fortuna, Jabba's majordomo.
 Also created the dichotomy that while Female Twi'leks tend to be more seductive and beautiful, male ones tend to be rather ugly.
 Especially if they are evil.

-- Then the X Wing Series comes along and turns it inside-out.
+- Then the X-Wing Series comes along and turns it inside-out.
 Nawara Ven of Rogue Squadron started as a defense attorney rather than a criminal.
 And The Krytos Trap reveals that the Twi'leks have a little-known warrior subculture that understandably doesn't appreciate the stereotype given them by the galaxy at large.
+That said one of those same warriors is brainwashed by Zsinj in Solo Command - maybe Twi'lek's, regardless of individual willpower just have less defense against mental tampering than other species.

 - Sullustans becoming a race of navigator copilots after Lando's Millennium Falcon copilot (also Return of the Jedi).